 Members of the Board shall hold position for a period not exceeding four (4) years and are eligible for re-appointment after the expiration of their appointments.
 But a member shall not be appointed for more than two terms.

-The National Communications Authority has eight (8) major divisions under the leadership of the Director General.
-The divisions which are headed by Directors are:
+The National Communications Authority has eleven (11) Divisions under the leadership of the Director General.
+The divisions are:

 - Consumer and Corporate Affairs

 - Human Resource

 The Administration Division is responsible for administering and managing the Authority’s corporate offices and providing the mechanisms for the efficient and effective use of resources.